 Homestyle Chicken Noodle Soup

 Chicken noodle soups are probably one of the most traditional and loved comfort foods.
 When you have the sniffles or a cold, what do you want.
 Chicken noodle soup.
 It’s healing virtues, even if some of the healing powers are just making your feel better, are real.

 Actually according to Duke University, Chicken contains an amino acid called cysteine that is released when the soup is made.
 This amino acid thins mucus in the lungs, aiding in the healing process.
 Chicken also plays its role as a great source of protein for your muscles.

 If you’re looking for a recipe that shows you how to make chicken soup the simple way, then this is your recipe.
 With just a few ingredients, fresh chicken and a little time, you’ll be tasting the healing yumminess of grandma’s homestyle chicken noodle soup.
 And, I’m talking lots of noodles!

 Chicken soup.
 Truly loved by all!
 Now I’ve made a wonderful Italian dish, chicken piccata, into a chicken piccata soup!
 Another great chicken soup with an Italian dish twist is Chicken Marsala, and it’s THE most popular post I’ve ever shared on Facebook.
 Seen by over 160k and shared over 1,300 times!

 There’s a reason I call this ‘asian inspired soulful chicken soup’.
 Because this is not ‘just’ a chicken soup.
-This is a healing healthy chicken soup that truly penetrates your soul with every bite!
+This is one of those healing healthy Asian soups that truly penetrate your soul with every bite!

 And, if you’re looking for another great soup, check out this cabbage roll soup!
 Yummmmm!
 Big time.

-- Remove chicken and debone.
-Return chicken meat to liquid in stock pot
+Remove chicken and debone.
+Return chicken meat to liquid in a stockpot.